couchbase/query/docs/n1ql-select.md

 ## Appendix - Four-valued logic

-In N1QL boolean propositions could evaluate to NULL or MISSING.
+In N1QL boolean propositions can evaluate to NULL or MISSING.
 The following table describes how these values relate to the logical
 operators: